 SkySQL uses an advanced database proxy to abstract away the underlying database topology and provide applications with transparent query routing.
 When replicas are added, the effect is immediate – no application changes required.

-SkySQL databases are secure by default, with end-to-end encryption, single-tenant environments and all database access restricted until administrators whitelist specific clients and servers.
-In addition, MariaDB’s Trust Center provides detailed information on SkySQL security policies and procedures as well as HIPAA practices and GDPR compliance.
+SkySQL databases are secure by default, with end-to-end encryption, single-tenant environments and all database access restricted until administrators allow specific clients and servers.
+In addition, MariaDB’s Trust Center provides detailed information on SkySQL security policies and procedures as well as ISO 27001, SOC 2 certifications, HIPAA practices and GDPR compliance.

 SkySQL encrypts data both in transit and at rest, requires secure client connections (i.e., SSL/TLS) and provides a certificate chain for verification.Documentation

-SkySQL databases are not publicly accessible, and require admins to whitelist the IP addresses or ranges of any clients requiring access.Documentation
+SkySQL databases are not publicly accessible, and require admins to allow the IP addresses or ranges of any clients requiring access.Documentation

 SkySQL creates a private Kubernetes cluster in each region an enterprise customer deploys to, isolating all of their database infrastructure.